 This course prepares students to work with the public in a faculty-supervised clinical environment by making sure students are familiar with the policies and procedures relevant to Teaching Clinic and Externship sites.
 Documenting treatment protocols, developing a treatment plan and communicating professionally with clients, medical personnel and colleagues will be reviewed.
-(20 clock hours, all internship/externship hours)
+(20 clock hours / 1.0 quarter credits, all lab hours)